mrcepid-rap/.github/profile/README.md

 * Apps are visible to all projects on the DNANexus platform (with some settable restrictions by the developer).

-Here, we have provided the sourcecode for applets, and thus each repository within this organisation is the source code for an "applet".
+Here, we have provided the sourcecode for applets, and thus each repository within this organisation is the source code for one "applet".
 Please see the DNANexus documentation on applets to learn about how they are created, maintained, and run:

 https://documentation.dnanexus.com/developer/apps.